Animals That Start With K are some of the most fascinating creatures in the world.

 The Kit Fox (Vulpes macrotis) is a small wild canid found in the desert regions of North America.
 It is one of the smallest canine family members and is native to the southwestern United States, Mexico, and parts of Canada.
 This small fox has a pointed snout and large ears that allow it to detect the slightest sound from its prey.

-Its coloration varies from yellowish-gray to light red-gray, with white on its throat and underside.
-Kit Foxes feed primarily on small rodents like mice and rats but will also eat reptiles, birds, and insects when available.
+Kit foxes’ coloration varies from yellowish-gray to light red-gray, with white on their throat and underside.
+They feed primarily on small rodents like mice and rats but will also eat reptiles, birds, and insects when available.

-These Animals That Start With K are highly endangered due to the loss of their habitat, and the species is now listed as “endangered” by the IUCN.
+These Animals That Start With K are highly endangered due to the loss of their habitat.
+The IUCN has listed the species as ” endangered.”
 Conservation efforts are underway to ensure the survival of this species.

 2. King Vulture